|Molecular Weight:||400.474 g/mol|

 - ^ Jump up to:a b c d e f “Acamprosate”.
 DrugBank.
 University of Alberta.
 19 November 2017.
 Retrieved 26 November 2017.

 Acamprosate is thought to stabilize the chemical balance in the brain that would otherwise be disrupted by alcoholism, possibly by blocking glutaminergic N-methyl-D-aspartate receptors, while gamma-aminobutyric acid type A receptors are activated. … The mechanism of action of acamprosate in maintenance of alcohol abstinence is not completely understood.
 Chronic alcohol exposure is hypothesized to alter the normal balance between neuronal excitation and inhibition. in vitro and in vivostudies in animals have provided evidence to suggest acamprosate may interact with glutamate and GABA neurotransmitter systems centrally, and has led to the hypothesis that acamprosate restores this balance.
 It seems to inhibit NMDA receptors while activating GABA receptors.

-- “Press release: Forest Laboratories Announces Agreement For Alcohol Addiction Treatment”.
+- Jump up^ “Press release: Forest Laboratories Announces Agreement For Alcohol Addiction Treatment”.
 Forest Labs via Evaluate Group.
 October 23, 2001.

-- “Acamprosate – Confluence Pharmaceuticals – AdisInsight”.
+- Jump up^ “Acamprosate – Confluence Pharmaceuticals – AdisInsight”.
 AdisInsight.
 Retrieved 27 November 2017.

 - Use:alcohol-abuse deterrent

 |CAS-RN||Formula||Chemical Name||CAS Index Name|